sky-map-team/stardroid/designdocs/analytics.md

 ## Requirements

-*   Ask users up front if they want to disable analytics
+*   Ask users up front if they want to disable analytics [not yet implemented]
     * Ideally show them what we're collecting
 *   Track which features are useful, and which we can safely make less accessible or retire altogether